Ben Keenan

 My name is Ben Keenan and I am a studio potter primarily making one-off pieces and small batches of tableware.

-I began throwing 20 years ago during a summer course at Ridge Pottery in Somerset.
+I began throwing over 20 years ago during a summer course at Ridge Pottery in Somerset.
 The course culminated in a wood firing with a keenly anticipated but apprehensive kiln opening the following day.
 From that moment I was hooked and continued to develop my pottery skills through a variety of carefully selected short courses and lots of practise in my small studio space located in Garway, Herefordshire.